annat22/publicationsDataRcode/intMutant_FruitFly_Evo/README.txt

-Raw data, R code, and other information required to reproduce the analyses in this paper:
+Raw data, R code, and other information required to reproduce the analyses in:

 Haber, A., and I. Dworkin.
 2015.
 Dis-integrating the fly: A mutational perspective on phenotypic integration and covariation.
 BioRxiv doi: http://dx.doi.org/10.1101/023333.